bovinehero/new-employee-quiz/README.md

 + semantic errors in the JavaScript generated for/id relationships between the radio inputs and labels - Highlighted and fixed in accessibility testing.
 + The noscript solution was accidentally nested in the JavaScript generated form - Highlighted and fixed in HTML validation testing.
 + missing semi-colons - Highlighted and fixed in JSHint testing
++ 404 JavaScript and Styles not always loading due to where they are hosted - fixed by including the styles and JS inline on the 404.html page

 ## Deployment & Local Development